zohairahmedd/Image-Classification-with-Convolutional-Neural-Networks/readme.md

 ## CIFAR-10 Image Classification with Convolutional Neural Networks
-Developed a script using Python to evaluate and analyze LLM outputs across multiple metrics.
+Developed a script using Python to classify images from the CIFAR-10 dataset.
 - Utilized Tensorflow, numpy, & Matplotlib

 ## Commands